-&lt;sup>5This is a brief version of the provisions of the Austrian Business Code, Art.
+5This is a brief version of the provisions of the Austrian Business Code, Art.
 239 par 1 Figure 5.
 For precise details on the implementation, please refer to this provision.
-Unless an exemption exists pursuant to Art.
-241 par.
-4 Business Code.

 - The ratio of the fixed components to the variable components of the total compensation of the management board. - The principles of the company retirement plan for the management board and the conditions. - The principles applicable to eligibility and claims of the management board of the company in the event of termination of the function. - The existence of a D&O insurance, if the costs are borne by the company - 31.
 The fixed and variable performance-linked annual remunerations of each individual management board member are to be disclosed in the Corporate Governance Report for each financial year.
 This shall also apply if the remuneration is paid through a management company.